slunicko-ondra/foxtrot/game_design.md

 **Hints** (*visible to the player if requested*):

-Example: Hint 1 (What tool to use?): Use the command-line  **ssh**.
+Hint 1 (What tool to use?): Use the command-line  **ssh**.
 Type `ssh --help` for more info.

-Example: Hint 2 (What login to use?): Use the first and last name of the secretary and change it to lowercase and join them using `.`
+Hint 2 (What login to use?): Use the first and last name of the secretary and change it to lowercase and join them using `.`

 **Solution** (*visible to the player if requested*):